 - students must contact our office to schedule an examination and are responsible for contacting their institution to have their examinations sent to our office

-- the cost is $100 per examination per student and is payable on the day of the examination
+- the cost is $100* per examination per student ($75.00 for current student or alumni) payable on the day of the examination

 - examinations that run longer than 3.5 hours will be subject to additional charges